 If you are planning on travelling overseas or even moving overseas, check your policy to confirm that you are covered if death occurs overseas.

-In our view, prepaid funerals are the best way to plan financially for your funeral.
+In our view, prepaid funerals are one of the best way to plan financially for your funeral.
 While they require you to pay for the cost of the funeral up front (or in instalments over a few years), they effectively allow you to lock in your desired funeral at today’s prices.
 That means regardless of when you pass away, the entire cost of your funeral will be covered.

 Another advantage of prepaid funerals is that it ensures that you get the funeral you want, and alleviates the emotional pressure from your family of having to plan your funeral at a difficult time.
 When it comes to funeral planning on short notice, many families find it very stressful to guess at what their loved one would have wanted.